 - It is important to identify donors with healthy telomere maintenance that are within the biologically tolerable range of the recipient.

 - If hematopoietic stem cells from older telomere maintenance deficient donors are transplanted into younger patients, the telomeres may become too short resulting in cellular senescence and bone marrow failure.

 Telomere shortening plays a crucial role in the pathogenesis of aging-associated coronary artery disease (CAD).

 - Short telomeres can lead to cellular senescence and apoptosis, which contribute to the development of atherosclerosis and predispose people to plaque instability.

 - Both genetic and environmental factors have been associated with individual variations in telomere length.

-- Cardiovascular risk factors such as smoking, diabetes mellitus, hypertension, obesity, sedentary lifestyle, and stress have been considered to increase oxidative stress or inflammation, consequently accelerating TL shortening.
+- Cardiovascular risk factors such as smoking, diabetes mellitus, hypertension, obesity, sedentary lifestyle, and stress have been considered to increase oxidative stress or inflammation, consequently accelerating telomere shortening.